-We are delighted to introduce the draft Elgin City Centre Masterplan and to take the opportunity to thank Elgin BID, Elgin Community Council and other partners who have helped shape the projects within the draft Masterplan.
+We are delighted to introduce the Elgin City Centre Masterplan and to take the opportunity to thank Elgin BID, Elgin Community Council, partners and members of the public who have helped shape the projects within the Masterplan.

-The draft Masterplan sets out a vision aiming to transform Elgin City Centre with a range of projects aiming to support local businesses, attract investment, regenerate vacant and derelict buildings, encourage more people to live and work in the Centre, to showcase Elgin's fascinating history and to improve walking and cycling connections.
+The Masterplan sets out a vision aiming to transform Elgin City Centre with a range of projects aiming to support local businesses, attract investment, regenerate vacant and derelict buildings, encourage more people to visit, live and work in the Centre, to showcase Elgin's fascinating history and to improve walking and cycling connections.

-The Moray Growth Deal funding from both Scottish and UK Governments will accelerate regeneration and bring significant investment through landmark projects such as a new Business Enterprise Hub, refurbishment and extension of Grant Lodge into a new regional visitor attraction and the extension and refurbishment of Elgin Town Hall into a regional multipurpose entertainment and creative industry centre.
+The Moray Growth Deal funding from both Scottish and UK Governments will accelerate regeneration and bring significant investment through landmark projects such as a new Business Enterprise Hub, refurbishment and extension of Grant Lodge into a new regional visitor attraction, the extension and refurbishment of Elgin Town Hall into a regional multipurpose entertainment and creative industry centre and more housing in the Centre.
 These are exciting projects which will support and create jobs and provide new learning and training opportunities.